abhirockzz/cosmosdb-synapse-workshop/README.md

 ## Workshop setup

+> Will be covered during the course of the workshop

 For Azure Cosmos DB **Core SQL API** account:

 Create Azure Cosmos DB database (named **RetailSalesDemoDB**) and three containers (**StoreDemoGraphics**, **RetailSales**, and **Products**).
 Please make sure to: